Genta23/Genta23.github.io/docs/Research/research.md

 # Research

-I would like to write about my research in this page.
+On this page, I would like to write about my research.

 ## Related fields
 - Distributed Algorithm